epinio/epinio/docs/explanations/architecture/container-registry.md

 The current setup of this registry evolved under the following constraints:

-  1. The build tooling used by staging (pack/lifecycle, depending on profile) accesses the registry using a TLS-secured channel.
+  1. The build tooling used by staging (pack) accesses the registry using a TLS-secured channel.

      It cannot be configured to use an unsecured channel.